secretstartups/handbook/content/handbook/product/ux/ux-research/research-in-the-ai-space/index.md

 ## The guidelines

-### Guideline 1: Problem validation - Identify and understand user needs
+### Guideline 1: Start with identifying and understanding user needs

 AI solutions themselves won't reveal the user problem they are meant to solve.
 To identify and understand user needs (and to determine if the AI solution is addressing a real user problem), there are different approaches you can take: